cs1302uga/cs1302-tutorials/algo-analysis.md

      This was the tricky part.
-The inner for-loop may have as many as `n - 1` iterations, however, this number changes based on what iteration of the outer-most loop the code is in.
-We don't want to mark the loop as having the minumum number since that would undercount, however, it's okay in this scenarion to mark it with the maximum number (technically an overcount) so long as we indicate it's `<` that number.
+The inner for-loop may have as many as `n - 1` iterations, however, this number changes based on what iteration of the outermost loop the code is in.
+We don't want to mark the loop as having the minimum number since that would undercount, however, it's okay in this scenario to mark it with the maximum number (technically an overcount) so long as we indicate it's `<` that number.
 Just as before, you can simply multiply across and add up the results, this time accounting for the presence of `<` instead of an `=`: